 Now Playa del Carmen is a really nice city, lots to do some great hotels, check out Simply Travel’s blog post on a great little hotel just off Fifth Avenue.
-We however decided we wanted a few days luxury and an all inclusive thinking wouldn’t it be great not to have to cook for a few days in the Yucatan heat.
+We, however, decided we wanted a few days luxury and all-inclusive thinking wouldn’t it be great not to have to cook for a few days in the Yucatan heat.

 Playing on the Playa

 The beach, however, was beautiful, the sand, thanks to the guys cleaning the seaweed, was a lovely sparkling cream shade and the wonderful shimmering turquoise blue water was a real treat after the nasty bath water temperature pool.
 If you get the chance though go up to Cancun it’s just as beautiful and there is so much to do.
 If you fancy the secrets of cenotes you can go scuba diving or simply swimming.
 Check out Mario’s post on Scuba Diving in the Cenotes here.

 From Playa, we decided to take a drive down to Tulum where we had the best brunch ever at the El Pez Restaurant and hotel.
 On the way we spotted the Rio Secreto which is an incredible journey down an underground river and a cenote swim – this is an absolute don’t miss when you are in the area.